 Nationally, we see that, on average, each college scored 19 out of 24 points on this measure.
 This suggests that colleges across the board are falling short of the requirement of the Act, if only by a small margin.
-Provincially the figure is 17, while in this college the figure is 16.
-This is below the national and provincial averages and is apparently due to the administrative strain and load that the college works under.
+Provincially the figure is 17, while in this college the figure is 18.
+The college was in the process of drafting the reports for 2009.
+All other reports were submitted to the council.